National Disability Insurance Scheme

 Pre-qualified supplier system

-Government subsidised training is delivered by a network of quality pre-qualified suppliers (PQS), which are registered training organisations endorsed by industry and pre-approved by the Department of Education and Training to deliver eligible training and assessment services.
+Government subsidised training is delivered by a network of quality pre-qualified suppliers (PQS), which are registered training organisations endorsed by industry and pre-approved by the Department of Employment, Small Business and Training to deliver eligible training and assessment services.

 For general NDIS information, news and enquiries, visit the NDIS website, subscribe to the national NDIS e-newsletter and call the NDIS hotline on 1800 800 110.